Charlotte Johnson Wahl

-Charlotte Johnson Wahl (née Fawcett; 29 May 1942 – 13 September 2021) was a British artist.
+Charlotte Johnson Wahl (29 May 1942 – 13 September 2021) was a British artist.
 She was the mother of Boris Johnson, the former prime minister of the United Kingdom, as well as the journalist Rachel Johnson and the politician Jo Johnson.

 Early life and education

 Johnson Wahl was born Charlotte Maria Offlow Fawcett in Oxford on 29 May 1942.
-Her father was the English barrister Sir James Fawcett and her mother was Frances Beatrice Fawcett (née Lowe).
+Her father was the English barrister Sir James Fawcett and her mother was Frances Beatrice Fawcett.
 Frances was the daughter of Elias Avery Lowe, a Russian-American Jewish palaeographer, and Helen Tracy Lowe-Porter, an American translator and writer, along with Frances's four siblings (including the journalist and author Edmund Fawcett).
 James was the son of Joseph Fawcett, an English clergyman, and Edith Fawcett (née Scattergood).

 In 1961 Johnson Wahl began studying English at Lady Margaret Hall, a college of Oxford University.
 She took her finals in 1965, the first year the college granted permission for married undergraduates to sit them.
 She obtained a second-class honours degree.